Cray-HPE/docs-csm/operations/node_management/Add_Remove_Replace_NCNs/Validate_Health.md

    - the ncnPostgresHealthChecks may report `Unable to determine a leader` and one of the three Postgres pods may be in Pending state.
    - the ncnHealthChecks may report `Error from server...FAILED - Pod Not Healthy`, `FAILED DATABASE CHECK` and one of the three Etcd pods may be in Pending state.

-1. Restart the goss server on all the NCNs.
-Adjust the commands based on the number of master, worker and storage nodes.
+1. Restart the Goss server on all the NCNs.
+Adjust the commands based on the number of master, worker, and storage nodes.

    ```bash
    ncn-mw# pdsh -w ncn-m00[1-3],ncn-w00[1-3],ncn-s00[1-3] systemctl restart goss-servers